FAQ

 Additional Considerations:

-• Dynamic Channels: Continuous or periodic updates of channel estimates are necessary due to environmental changes.
+• Dynamic Channels: Wireless channels can change rapidly due to movement, obstacles, or weather.
+Continuous or periodic updates of channel estimates are necessary to maintain reliable communication, especially in mobile scenarios.

 Types of Channel Estimation